inducer/pyopencl/doc/source/reference.rst

         may be used as attributes on instances of this class to directly query info attributes.

+    .. attribute:: shape

+        Return the value of the *shape* constructor argument as a :class:`tuple`.

     .. method:: get_image_info(param)

         See :class:`image_info` for values of *param*.